CA Law and Professional Ethics: Ethics of Psychotherapy and Counseling

 Course fulfills the ethics requirement for pre-licensure for LCSWs and LPCCs in CA

-If you didn't pass the Law & Ethics exam and are required to take a 12 hr CA Law & Professional Ethics course, see CA Law and Professional Ethics 12 CE (For ASWs, AMFTs & APCCs in CA ONLY)
+If you didn't pass the CA Law & Ethics exam OR are required to take a 12 hr CA Law & Professional Ethics course, see CA Law and Professional Ethics 12 CE (For ASWs, SWs, AMFTs, MFT, APCCs s & PCCs)

 This course is also offered as part of a Pre-licensing Savings Package of pre-requisite courses.

 This unique 18 credit hour (18 content/clock hours) course is one of the most extensive courses offered on the ethics of psychotherapy and counseling.
 Using videos and articles, the course covers a wide range of topics, issues, and considerations regarding the standard of care, ethical-decision-making, codes of ethics, and more specific ethics concerns with confidentiality, record-keeping, adult and dependent abuse reporting, treatment of children, fees, insurance, and termination.
 It then reviews the important cutting-edge developments in digital ethics and the impact of technology on the delivery of mental health services.
 Next it reviews specific concerns with ethical boundaries, such as touch, gifts, self-disclosure, and home visits.
 It then discusses how to respond to subpoenas and reviews the more controversial topics of multiple relationships, risk management, and therapy outside the office walls.
 Transcripts are available for all videos.

 The course also specifically attends to CA laws and regulations relevant to LCSWs, LPCCs, and psychologists.
 It covers a wide range of topics, such as scope of practice, reporting laws, working with dangerous clients, shifts or trends in standard of practice, treatment of minors, confidentiality, licensing laws, different work settings, and many other topics required for pre-licensure in CA for LCSWs and LPCCs.